A guide to choosing a safari operator that specializes in birding to help you spot and identify the incredible birdlife of Africa.

 The World of African Birding

 Africa is a birder's paradise, with over 2,500 species of birds, many of which are found nowhere else on earth.
 A birding safari is a unique and rewarding experience that allows you to explore the incredible avian diversity of the continent.
 A good birding safari operator will have expert guides who can help you spot and identify a wide variety of birds, from the smallest sunbird to the largest ostrich.
-Our safari advisors can connect you with top birding safari operators.
+Our safari operators can connect you with top birding safari operators.

 What to Look for in a Birding Safari Operator